mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 - May merge PRs and curate discussions
 - Operates as a steward and ambassador

-### ⚡ Project Maintainer (Black Belt+)
+### ⚡ Project Maintainer
-- Black Belt plus a deep mindset exercise aligned with existing Project Maintainers and Sensei
+- Qualification includes program Black Belt plus a deep mindset exercise aligned with existing Project Maintainers and Sensei
 - Curates both the **codebase** and the **program structure**
 - Embodies the intention of the Dojo at a higher level of intention
 - Guides others in principled contribution and pattern expression